Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 “Many are called (universal invitations) but few are chosen (Israel’s elect/chosen invitation).”

 Our people and nation of Israel, therefore, are treated differently than the Gentile nations and peoples.
-We are are chosen by God both as a nation as a people.
+We are chosen (elected) by God both as a nation as a people.
 Although we are very small in number in comparison to the Gentiles, we Yehudim (Jews) are now and forever the elect people of Adonai (all of us).
 The God fearing Gentiles are called individually; not as an elect people and as an elect nation.
 However, although Israel is elect and God is faithful to us what happens if we are unfaithful to Him?
 If we decline or just ignore God’s gracious offer of salvation—then our failure to accept can nullify His special calling upon us.

 Like Esau we (Jews) can (*temporarily) “despise” our birthright.